-Police say several hurt in stabbing attack in English town
+Reports: Police say UK stabbing attack ‘terrorism-related’

 Home Secretary Priti Patel, Britain’s interior minister, posted on Twitter: “Deeply concerned to hear reports of an incident in Reading.
 My thoughts are with everyone involved, including police and emergency responders at the scene.”

-The incident came hours after a Black Lives Matter protest took place at Forbury Gardens.
+The incident came hours after a Black Lives Matter demonstration took place at Forbury Gardens, but police said there was “no indication” that the attack was linked to the protest.

 Nieema Hassan, one of the organizers of Saturday’s protest, said demonstrators had left by the time the violence occurred.
 In a social media post, she said she was “praying for the people that are affected.
 I hope they’re OK.”